10 Reasons Why The Salar De Uyuni Tour Is Worth It

-1. A Landscape and Sights Like No Other
+1. The Salt Flat Is A Landscape Like No Other

 But Bolivia’s salt flats really are on another level.

-The flat white expanse is unlike anything you’ve come across before, and this isn’t even the best part.
+The flat white expanse is unlike anything you’ve come across before, and one of the highlights of South America.

 On the second day of the tour, you enter the Altiplano, the high-altitude plateau set between two Andean mountain ranges.
 The surreal, other-worldly landscapes of this area will leave you questioning whether you’ve left the planet.